 An aching, gnawing pain deep in your buttock when you walk or run.
 A tingling feeling together with pain spreading down the back of your thigh.
 Even when you’ve been sitting for a while, you feel your buttock pain getting worse.
 This is what piriformis syndrome feels like.
-You can literally call it a ‘pain in the butt’, because piriformis is a buttock muscle.
-With piriformis syndrome, this muscle gets overworked or stretched too far, causing muscle pain and sometimes symptoms of sciatica-like pins and needles together with a burning pain down your leg.
+You can literally call it a ‘pain in the butt’ because piriformis is a buttock muscle.
+With piriformis syndrome, this muscle gets overworked or stretched too far, causing muscle pain and sometimes symptoms of sciatica-like pins and needles and burning pain down your leg.

 The structure of your piriformis muscle

-The piriformis muscle can be found deep in your buttock, underneath other layers of muscles.
-Its name (piriformis) has a Latin meaning, describing the pear shape of the muscle.
-The fat end of the piriformis muscle attaches to the sacrum (sitting bone) and the thin end attaches to the top of the thigh bone (femur).
+The piriformis muscle is deep in your buttock, underneath other layers of muscles.
+Its name (piriformis) has a Latin meaning, describing the muscle’s pear shape.
+The fat end of the piriformis muscle attaches to the sacrum, and the thin end connects to the top of the thigh bone.
 You have a muscle like this on both sides.

 The surrounding anatomy

-The lowest part of your spine is where your lumbar vertebrae connect to your sacrum (sitting bone) and coccyx.
+You have to examine the structure of your lower back to understand fully how your piriformis muscle works because it attaches directly to your lower spine.
+The lowest part of your spine is where your lumbar vertebrae connect to your sacrum and coccyx.
 Each bone is numbered according to the level it is on.
-Your lower back is numbered L1-L5 and your sacrum (sitting bone) S1-S5.
+Your lower back is numbered L1-L5, and your sacrum (sitting bone) is numbered S1-S5.

-Between each vertebra there is a disc and a nerve root that exits on each side.
-Discs play an important role to absorb the shock of forceful movements of your spine.
-Whereas nerves are like the power cables giving the right kind of impulses to your muscles, so that you are able to move.
-The nerve roots running from level L4 – S3 in your spine merge together to form the sciatic nerve.
+Between each vertebra, there is a disc and a nerve root that exits on each side.
+Nerves are like power cables, giving the right kind of impulses to your muscles so that you can move.
+The nerve roots from level L4 – S3 in your spine merge to form the sciatic nerve.

 The sciatic nerve

-The sciatic nerve runs all the way from your spine, deep through your buttock, down the back of your leg and into your foot.
+The sciatic nerve runs from your spine deep through your buttock, down the back of your leg and into your foot.
 It is the thickest and longest nerve in your body.
-This nerve gives muscles in your leg the ability to move and gives the skin around your leg the ability to feel different sensations like pain, pins & needles and different temperatures.
+This nerve allows muscles in your leg to move and allows the skin around your leg to feel different sensations like pain, pins and needles, and different temperatures.

 Your sciatic nerve and piriformis muscle cross paths along the way

 As the sciatic nerve passes deep through the buttock, it passes underneath the piriformis muscle.
 They directly cross paths.
-Some people actually have an anatomic variation where the sciatic nerve runs through the Piriformis muscle instead of underneath it.
-In either case the contraction of the piriformis muscle can irritate the sciatic nerve.
-A ‘spasmed’, tight or shortened piriformis won’t allow normal movement of the sciatic nerve and this leads to sciatic nerve compression.
-Ultimately leading to symptoms of burning pain and pins and needles spreading from your buttock down your leg.
+Some people have an anatomic variation where the sciatic nerve runs through the Piriformis muscle instead of underneath it.
+In either case, the contraction of the piriformis muscle can irritate the sciatic nerve.
+A ‘spasmed,’ tight, or shortened piriformis won’t allow normal sciatic nerve movement, leading to sciatic nerve compression.
+Ultimately leading to nerve symptoms of burning pain and pins and needles spreading from your buttock down your leg.

 What does your piriformis muscle do?

-Your piriformis muscle can contract and shorten (concentric contraction), but it can also lengthen with control (eccentric contraction).
-This eccentric kind of contraction is very important when it comes to hip stability.
-Other buttock muscles like your gluteus medius end minimus will rotate your leg inward, which puts your hip joint in an uncomfortable position.
-The piriformis muscle will oppose this, by contracting eccentrically, keeping the hip joint in a neutral position.
+Your piriformis muscle can contract and shorten (concentric contraction) but also lengthen with control (eccentric contraction).
+This eccentric kind of contraction is essential for hip stability.
+Other buttock muscles, like your gluteus medius and minimus, rotate your leg inwards, which puts your hip joint in an uncomfortable position.
+The piriformis muscle works to oppose this by contracting eccentrically, keeping the hip joint in a neutral position.
+This counter-rotation force that the piriformis muscle must control leads to thickening, shortening, and hypertrophy.

 I think I have piriformis syndrome.
 How did it happen?

 Inflammation is a normal part of the healing process.
-However, if you take an already tight and shortened piriformis muscle and add swelling and inflammation to the area, it is a recipe for more problems.
-It leads to irritation of your sciatic nerve, which runs directly underneath your piriformis muscle.
-The sheath around your sciatic nerve gets compressed and the friction between the piriformis muscle and the nerve is higher than usual.
-Your sciatic nerve is literally getting ‘rubbed the wrong way’.
-This causes a burning type of pain together with a sensation of pins and needles that travels down the back of your thigh at times.
-These symptoms are supposed to be a warning sign that your sciatic nerve is irritated and not getting enough blood supply.
+However, taking an already tight and shortened piriformis muscle and adding swelling and inflammation to the area is a recipe for more problems.
+It irritates your sciatic nerve, which runs directly underneath your piriformis muscle.
+The sheath around your sciatic nerve gets compressed, and the friction between the piriformis muscle and the nerve is higher than usual.
+Your sciatic nerve is literally getting ‘rubbed the wrong way.’
+This causes a burning type of pain and a sensation of pins and needles that sometimes travel down the back of your thigh.
+These symptoms are a warning sign that your sciatic nerve is irritated and not getting enough blood supply.

 Piriformis muscle, Piriformis syndrome, Piriformis buttock pain, Piriformis Sciatic pain

-Piriformis syndrome can be described as a collection symptoms coming not only from your piriformis muscle, but also from your sciatic nerve.
-It can easily be confused with sciatica, because many of the symptoms overlap.
+Piriformis syndrome is a collection of symptoms that come not only from your piriformis muscle but also from the sciatic nerve.
+It can easily be confused with sciatica because many of the symptoms overlap.

 That is why it is so important to find out what exactly is causing your piriformis muscle pain and where exactly your sciatic nerve is getting irritated.
-Treatment for piriformis syndrome should aim to look at the bigger picture and aim to find the reason for your piriformis muscle injury that started everything in the first place.
+Treatment for piriformis syndrome should aim to find the true reason for your piriformis muscle pain, which started everything in the first place.

 Causes of piriformis syndrome

-Piriformis syndrome is caused by any one or combination of these problems.
-It can affect the piriformis muscle and can affect the adjacent sciatic nerve.
+Piriformis syndrome can be caused by any one or a combination of these problems.

 Weakness of the piriformis muscle

 Not getting enough exercise is the main reason for muscle weakness.
-A weak piriformis muscle won’t be able to give a strong contraction and will easily be overworked.
-Even if you are active during your day at work by climbing a few flights of stairs everyday or walking a lot, it is not enough to count as exercise.
-Doing exercises that specifically targets your buttock muscles will be the only way to get your piriformis muscle stronger.
+A weak piriformis muscle won’t be able to give a muscular contraction and quickly becomes fatigued.
+Even if you are active during your workday by climbing a few flights of stairs or walking a lot, it is not enough to count as exercise.
+Exercising specifically targeting your buttock muscles is the only way to strengthen your piriformis muscle.

 Weakness of other buttock muscles

-Your gluteus muscles make up the most of the shape of your buttock.
-They are big muscles capable of doing strong hip movements and giving your hip joint the stability it needs.
-However, if they are not strong enough, your piriformis muscle is the next muscle to activate to try and take over.
-This will cause your piriformis muscle to do double the work and get overworked and fatigued in the process.
+Your gluteus muscles make up most of the shape of your buttocks.
+They are big muscles capable of performing strong hip movements and stabilizing your hip joint.
+However, if they are not strong enough, your piriformis muscle is the next muscle to activate to try to take over.
+This causes your piriformis muscle to do double the work and become overworked and fatigued.

-Your piriformis muscle attaches to your spine in your lower back and also to your hip.
-Your posture will influence the way you stand or sit or exercise and this will influence the way you use your piriformis muscle.
+Your piriformis muscle attaches to your spine, lower back, and hip.
+Your posture influences how you stand, sit, or exercise and will affect how you use your piriformis muscle.
 An example of this is if you have a very hollow lower back.
-This puts your pelvis in more of an anterior tilted position.
-Your buttock muscles and especially piriformis muscle is put in a lengthened, stretched position the whole time.
-Eventually leading to more tension and tightness in the muscle as it has to work harder.
+A hollow back puts your pelvis in more of an anterior-tilted position.
+Your buttock muscles, especially the piriformis muscle, are placed in a lengthened, stretched position the whole time.
+Eventually, it leads to more tension and tightness in the muscles as they work harder.
 Now, imagine you try to exercise or run where you need your buttock muscles to contract forcefully and repeatedly.
-You simply end up in pain due to overuse of your piriformis muscle.
+You end up in pain due to overuse of your piriformis muscle, caused by an underlying postural problem.

 ‘Pulled’ piriformis muscle

-Let’s say you were doing an exercise to work on buttock muscle strength.
+Let’s say you were exercising to work on buttock muscle strength.
 You stepped it up and added an extra weight or added more resistance.
-But this time when you did the exercise, you felt something ‘pull’ in your buttock.
+But this time, when you did the exercise, you felt something ‘pull’ in your buttock.
 This is what we call a muscle strain.
-Your piriformis muscle got overstretched and had to contract under so much pressure that it lead to a muscle injury and muscle tear.
-This is a type of injury that needs time to heal.
-The inflammation and scar tissue that forms during this healing process can cause irritation of your sciatic nerve.
+Your piriformis muscle got overstretched and had to contract under so much pressure that it led to a muscle injury and tear, which needs time to heal.
+The scar tissue that forms during this healing process can attach to your sciatic nerve.
+This is not normal, as a contraction of the piriformis muscle will pull on the nerve branch.

 Lower back problems

-Injuries like a herniated disc or osteoarthritis in your lower back will decrease the stability of your spine.
-Your lower back muscles will already be hard at work trying to stabilise your spine.
-Even your buttock muscles will have to work harder and do double the work.
-This can lead to your piriformis muscle getting overworked and shortened.
+Injuries like a herniated disc or osteoarthritis in your lower back decrease the stability of your spine.
+Your lower back muscles will already be working hard to stabilize your spine.
+Even your buttock muscles need to work harder and do double the work, which leads to your piriformis muscle being overworked and shortened.
+Here, the piriformis muscle is a secondary problem to a problem elsewhere.

 Symptoms of piriformis syndrome